aredden/object-detection-display/README.md

 # Real-Time & Fast Object Detection and Display with YoloV5

-Uses two threads and two queue's for fast model inference without spending time waiting for screenshots or images to be rendered to an opencv window.
+Uses three threads and three queue's for fast model inference without spending time waiting for screenshots or images with labels to be rendered to an opencv window.

 ## How it works